Nespresso Vs Keurig (Which’s better pod coffee maker?)

 You insert the pod in the machine, Keurig heats the water, the needles pierce the pod from the top and bottom and hot water passes through it to deliver the smooth cup of coffee.
 Sweet and simple!

-Nespresso has a pressurized brewing system similar to a typical Espresso machine.
+Nespresso has a pressurized brewing technology similar to a typical Espresso machine.

-In Vertuo line Nespresso, the capsule rotates at 7000 RPM to generate a pseudo-pressure that prepares a cup of coffee with a very thick and aerated crema layer.
+In Vertuo line Nespresso, the capsule rotates at 7000 RPM to generate a pseudo-pressure to prepare a cup of coffee with a very thick and aerated crema layer.

 Winner: Nespresso

-I am declaring Nespresso a winner as I love strong and robust Espresso drinks more than regular drip coffee from Keurig.
+Nespresso is better than Keurig as it prepares strong and robust Espresso drinks in addition Vertuo Line can also prepare regular full cups of coffee.
 If you are a fan of traditional pot coffee then you might like Keurig more.
 Overall!
 We can say it depends!

 2) The Taste of Nespresso vs Keurig

-Even though the taste is completely subjective, I haven’t seen anyone who prefers Keurig over Nespresso when it comes to taste.
+Even though the taste is completely subjective, I haven’t come across anyone who picks Keurig over Nespresso for flavor.

 A cup of Nespresso coffee is reminiscent of espresso with a rich layer of crema with intense and mouthful flavors.